Q. What is writing in the third-person or first-person? When do I use them and when not?

 The third-person voice is objective writing that is designed "to present information or communicate ideas without obvious bias or emotion" (McWhorter, 2012, p.
 280).
 The author's personal perspective is removed, and therefore points and ideas made in the writing need to be more carefully defined and supported with evidence or proof.

 Example sentences in third person:

-- New restauranteurs frequently underestimate the importance of location to the success of their business.
-According to one restaurant owner, "having the right location can either make or break your restaurant" (10 Restaurant Mistakes, 2008, para.
+- New restaurateurs frequently underestimate the importance of location to the success of their business.
+According to one restaurant owner, "having the right location can either make or break your restaurant" (10 restaurant mistakes, 2008, para.
 4) while another says "no restaurant succeeds without...a great location" (Haden, 2012, para.
 8).